yetanalytics/project-persephone/README.md

 Using `match-next-statement`, a compiled Profile can read a stream of Statements (e.g. from a Kafka stream).
-Each call to `match-next-statement` returns a map between Statement registration values and a map between Pattern IDs to state info.
-Each state info map has the following fields:
+Each call to `match-next-statement` returns a map between Statement registration values and a map representing the current state info for each registration.
+In turn, each per-registration state info maps from Pattern IDs to per-Pattern state info.
+Each per-Pattern state info map has the following fields:
-- `:state` - The state that the FSM is currently at.
+- `:states` - The states that the FSM aer currently at.
+If `:states` is an empty set, then the FSM cannot read additional states anymore, so the Statement stream fails to conform to the Pattern.
 - `:accepted?` - Whether the current state is an accept state; this indicates that the stream of Statements was accepted by the Pattern (though more Patterns may be read in).
-- `:rejected?` - Whether the FSM can no longer read additional states.
-  If this is set to `true`, this signifies that the Statement stream fails to conform to the Pattern.

-That state info map is the return value for `match-next-statement*`, which is designed to be used with single Patterns instead of a whole Profile.
+That per-Pattern state info map is the return value for `match-next-statement*`, which is designed to be used with single Patterns instead of a whole Profile.

-If the state info map is `nil`, then `read-next-statement*` will begin at the start state of the FSM.
-If the `state` value is `nil`, then `read-next-statement*` will return the same map, since it cannot read any m ore states; otherwise, it returns an updated map with a new `:state` value.
+If the state info map is `nil`, then `match-next-statement*` will begin at the start state of the FSM.
+If the `state` value is `nil`, then `match-next-statement*` will return the same map, since it cannot read any m ore states; otherwise, it returns an updated map with a new `:state` value.

 `match-next-statement` attempts to call `match-next-statement*` on each